DISCUSSIONS OF JUDICIAL BIAS AND RELEVANT ELEMENTS

 110A where it seems that Wells Fargo was the owner of the note until 2012,

 was in good stead and not in default.
 This is Fraud.
-This letter is marked with a
+This letter is August 2013 is date

 THE STATUTE OF LIMITATIONS HAD RUN BEFORE US BANK WAS EVEN